What You Need To Know About Coronavirus, Vaccines and How to Stay Safe in N.H.

 How much can I change my behavior once I’m fully vaccinated?

-If you are fully vaccinated but have children in your family who unvaccinated, doctors say that engaging in risk assessment is an important way of keeping your family safe.
+If you are fully vaccinated but have people in your family, including children who are unvaccinated, doctors say that engaging in risk assessment is an important way of keeping your family safe.
 For example, attending an outdoor gathering with a small group of potentially unvaccinated people may be safer than a large indoor one.

 The CDC says that all unvaccinated people aged 2 and older should still wear masks in public places or when around people from outside their household.